 Ofcom’s latest research shows that 96% of giffgaff customers are satisfied with their value for money – this is a tie with fellow first place holder Tesco Mobile, and both achieve 10% higher satisfaction with value for money than their nearest competitors.

 You can use our comparison tool to see how giffgaff's current range of handset and SIM-only deals stacks up price-wise against the competition.

 Giffgaff operates on O2's network that covers 99% of the UK population, with 4G widely available.
-O2’s 5G network is growing but is currently still more limited than 4G.
-Giffgaff currently only offers 5G with its golden goodybags - the standard goodybags come with 4G.
-Bear in mind that a 5G-ready SIM will only provide a 5G signal if you have a 5G-ready phone and live in an area that has 5G.
+O2’s 5G network is growing but is currently still more limited than 4G, although it is now available in over 750 towns and cities across the UK.
+All giffgaff’s deals come 5G ready as standard, although bear in mind that a 5G-ready SIM will only provide a 5G connection if you have a 5G-ready phone and live in an area that has a 5G signal.